DeuterGraves/code_splitter/readme.md

 To run methods:
 `ruby -r "./strip_codes" -e "StripCodes.get_orphan_codes '../230820_azul.txt', '../230820_azul_orphans'"`

+## Pro Tips
+- Clearing out the folder structure in a `file_list.txt` file in 1 sweep: `^.*\\` that found multiple layers of folders i.e. `\folder 1\folder 2\` and then just replace with blank and done.
+The script seems to throw out list items from the files that aren't relevant file names (I'm writing this ages after writing the original script - hence "seems").

 ## Next up/Ideas for changes and improvements:
 - improve formatting on the file that's created
 - Some files end up duplicated because the filenames are ever so slightly different